Immigrants share their migration stories

 "My first trip to NZ was in 1995 and I liked it so much I promised myself one day I would return to live here.
 It took us almost 20 years to accomplish but we finally did it."

 NZIC: At what point did you decide to stay in NZ?

-Arko: Well I think the duck crossing the road was the point: That's it I’m staying here!
+Arko: Well I think it was when the cars stopped to let a couple of ducks cross the road.
+I thought: That's it I’m staying here!

 Arko is now living in Nelson with his family.
 Read why Arko decided to live in New Zealand and how he established a successful restaurant business and new life in Nelson.

 Christiane L., Nelson, New Zealand, formerly from Berlin, Germany

 Christiane came to Nelson with her husband Andre and their two daughters.
 Together the family started a now very popular Frozen Yoghurt Cafe in Nelson: Yogis

 NZIC: How would your life be different if you had stayed in Germany?